couchbaselabs/devnexus-java-workshop/README.md

 This repository is a full stack development workshop for Java developers.
 It was intended to demonstrate the development of Java applications for various platforms and share data with a NoSQL database, Couchbase.

-The Java development stack that this workshop is based around, includes:
+The Java development stack that this workshop is based around, includes Couchbase NoSQL, Java with Spring Boot, JavaFX, and Angular.

-* Couchbase NoSQL, including Couchbase Mobile
-* Java with Spring Boot
-* JavaFX
-* Angular

 Painting a picture, Java with Spring Boot will act as a RESTful API that communicates with a client as well as Couchbase.
 Angular can act as the client that communicates with the RESTful API and so can the JavaFX desktop application.
 However, the RESTful approach isn't the only approach, which is where Couchbase Mobile comes in.